tfabris/BlueGigaEmpeg/README.md

 empeg's 12v AC adapter, connected to the player's AC adapter input.
 The BlueGigaEmpeg module works in both AC/Home mode and DC/Car mode.
-However, a sled wiring harness is still needed in AC/Home mode, because the BlueGigaEmpeg still needs the tuner connector on the harness in order to function.
+However, a sled wiring harness is still needed in AC/Home mode, because the BlueGigaEmpeg still needs the tuner and serial connectors on the harness in order to function.

 ####  Sending a bug report: